Gabriel Vidović: Career

+Early career

 Vidović started his career playing for his hometown club, FC Augsburg.

+Bayern Munich

-In 2016, he joined the Bayern Munich youth academy.
+On 2016, he joined the Bayern Munich youth academy.
 After good performances for Bayern Munich II in the Regionalliga, he signed a new contract with Bayern Munich until 2025.

 Later on, coach Julian Nagelsmann called him to join the first team, in which he earned his Bundesliga debut on 17 April 2022, coming on as a substitute to Serge Gnabry, in a 3–0 win over Arminia Bielefeld.

+Loan to Vitesse

 On 30 August 2022, Vidović joined Eredivisie club Vitesse on loan for the season.

+Loan to Dinamo Zagreb

+On 30 August 2023, Vidović was loaned to SuperSport HNL club Dinamo Zagreb, with an option to make the move permanent.

+Loan to Mainz 05

+On 30 August 2024, Vidović extended his contract with Bayern Munich until 2026, and was subsequently loaned to fellow Bundesliga club Mainz 05 for the 2024–25 season.
+On 3 February 2025, his loan spell with Mainz 05 was cut short, as he was recalled to his parent club Bayern Munich, following the departure of Mathys Tel to English Premier League club Tottenham Hotspur.

+Dinamo Zagreb

+On 17 June 2025, Vidović was transferred permanently and signed a contract with SuperSport HNL club Dinamo Zagreb, returning to the club in Croatia.

 International career

+Vidović was called up to Germany U15 sides before he became part of various Croatian junior national teams.

+Personal life

 Born in Germany, Vidović is of Bosnian Croat descent.
 His father hails from Žepče and his mother hails from Kiseljak.
-He was called up to Germany U15 sides before he became part of various Croatian junior national teams.